zoffixznet/r/README.md

 These instructions build latest released version of the compiler.
-To build **latest development commit**, remove the entire line with `git describe` command in it from instructions (the command checks out latest tag, while by d
+To build **latest development commit**, remove the entire line with `git describe` command in it from instructions (the command checks out latest tag, while by default latest dev commit from `master` branch will be used)

 ## Linux